HTTP-RPC/Kilo/README.md

     .filterByForeignKey(FilmActor.class, Film.class, "filmID");
 ```

 Primary and foreign key annotations associated with the `Actor`, `Film`, and `FilmActor` types are used to construct the "join" clause.
-The resulting query is functionally equivalent to the following:
+The resulting query is functionally equivalent to the following SQL:

 ```sql
 select actor.* from actor